wp-plugins/row-seats/readme.txt

 == Changelog ==

+= 2.0 =
+* New Core build.
+You can add functional add-ons available, <a title="Row Seats add-ons" href="https://www.rowseatsplugin.com/products" target="_blank">click here</a>
+* Code cleaned up
+* Restructured with new db tables
+* Comes with 5 color themes
+* Polished look
+* Can work in an page or post (full width recommended)
+* Improvements in overall functions

 = 1.0 =
-*No page restriction (you can now post shortcode on any page/post)
+* No page restriction (you can now post shortcode on any page/post)

-*Seat orientation added (show seats numbers left/right or right/left)
+* Seat orientation added (show seats numbers left/right or right/left)

-*Minor improvements
+* Minor improvements

 = 0.9 =